-The St James Way, also known as the ‘Way of Saint James’ is one of the most ancient and popular pilgrimage routes in the world.
-Often referred to as the Camino de Santiago or ‘the Camino’, the St James Way takes pilgrims through many different routes across Spain, France and Portugal and culminates in the city of Santiago de Compostela in Galicia, in the north of Spain.
+The St James Way, also known as the ‘Way of Saint James’, is one of the most ancient and popular pilgrimage routes in the world.
+Often referred to as the Camino de Santiago or ‘the Camino’, the St James Way takes pilgrims through many different routes across Spain, France and Portugal and culminates in Santiago de Compostela in Galicia, in the north of Spain.

 Where does the St James Way begin?

 If you want to walk a pilgrimage route, you will naturally wonder where you should start.
-When it comes to walking the St James Way, however, there is no definitive answer as to where the Camino begins.
+When walking the St James Way, however, there is no definitive answer about where the Camino begins.
 This is because ancient pilgrims would begin their journey to Santiago right from their own homes.
 Today, there are many different routes for modern pilgrims to choose from, depending on their country preference, the length of their walk or whether or not they want to get a Compostela certificate at the end of the walk.

 Over the years, some routes have become more popular than others, whether it’s due to the Camino community on these routes, the scenery on the coastal Caminos, the food on the Camino and more.
 Below you’ll find the top 5 routes along the St James Way that pilgrims love to walk today.